zach-blumenfeld/ai-ml-projects/README.md

 # Hi, I'm Zach 👋
 I'm passionate about AI, machine learning, and data science.
 I thrive on learning and sharing new technologies and am always seeking innovative ways to make an impact with them.

 Below are some of my recent technical project highlights.
 As background context, I'm a technical marketer for Neo4j (since Aug 2021), specializing in GenAI/RAG integration as well as graph data science and machine learning.
 As such, my technical projects are a mix of workflows geared towards GenAI/RAG app development (sample apps for Q&A, search, recommendations, etc.) and DS/ML (analytics, building models, etc.).
-I am very flexible about (and enjoy) working both ends of this spectrum!
+I am very flexible about, and enjoy, working both ends of this spectrum!

 ## Technical Project Highlights